phamcongthuy/challenge/about.markdown

 ## About the My LA2050 Grants Challenge

 This is an open call for ideas to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded among ten organizations — two per goal category — to implement their ideas to engage Angelenos.
+A total of $1M will be awarded among ten organizations—two per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $100,000 over one year to support their efforts.

 The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the [LA2050 goals and metrics](https://www.google.com/url?q=https://alpha-challenge.la2050.org/about/%23goals&sa=D&ust=1544652127683000) by 2020.